 Of course, not all accident victims are physically capable of exchanging insurance information or photographing the scene from all angles.
 If you were in a crash and sustained injuries that required emergency medical care, you may be wondering how to go about building a claim now that your health has stabilized.

-To discuss your case with a car wreck attorney in Irvine and determine the best way to proceed, contact the Law Offices of Joel W. Baruch, P.C.
+To discuss your case with a car wreck attorney in Irvine and determine the best way to proceed, contact the Law Office of Joel W. Baruch, P.C.
 Our team is devoted to helping clients secure the compensation they deserve, and we are proud of our high win rate.
 Call 949-864-9662 to schedule a case evaluation.

 Read on to learn what you should do immediately following a collision: